heyterrance/amongst-giants/README.md

 # Amongst Giants
 _Amongst Giants_ is a game that might be fun or creative in some way.
-It was started as a way to become more familiar with game development and design, pad my GitHub, and prove I know C++.
+It was started as a way to become more familiar with game development and design.

 ## Getting Started
 Assuming you have a __C++11__ compliant compiler and have installed the other